An upper second-class honours degree (or international equivalent) in a biological or related science or medical subject.

 January, December, November, October, September, August, July, June, May, April, March, February

-The School of Clinical Sciences is one of the largest in the University of Bristol.
+Translational Health Sciences is part of the Bristol Medical School.
 Staff and students are based in high-quality research and clinical settings across the city, including the Bristol Royal Infirmary, Southmead Hospital and the advanced laboratory facilities in the Dorothy Hodgkin Building.
 The school undertakes laboratory-based, translational and applied research, fostering a high level of collaboration between staff and students.
 It comprises a mix of basic and medically trained scientists, enabling high-quality collaborative translational and healthcare research using a wide range of techniques - from molecular biology to epidemiology.

 Our work focuses on clinical research and a significant part of this has translated to clinical trials that are led by the school.
 These include ongoing trials related to: